RoxanneSHS/SheenaHD/readme.md

 Sheena is the fruit of a union between a female human and Lord Jierdan Firkraag.<br>
 - Sheena's story begins in Firkraag's lair in a prison cell next to Garren's child.
 She cannot talk as long as Firkraag is alive.
-- Sheena is a neutral good half red dragon multiclass fighter / wizard.
+- Sheena is a neutral good half red dragon multi class fighter / wizard.
 Her half dragon form is hidden most of the time (cities, forests...) to balance the game.
 - Sheena's strength and constitution can not be raised by any item (potions and spells do work).
 - Sheena is limited to two handed swords, quarterstaffs, halberds and darts (an animation limitation).